 The RAD-AID Nigeria Program was established in 2015 with most of its early growth supported by the Temple University Hospital RAD-AID Chapter.
 After multiple successful trips that involved providing educational material and training sessions at the Lagos University Teaching Hospital (LUTH) and the Association of Radiologists in Nigeria annual conference, we have developed an Interventional Radiology (IR) team.
 The multi-institution IR team is strongly committed to the advancement of IR in Nigeria through training and capacity building.

 Nigeria is a country with a severe shortage of trained IRs.
 With a population of over 200 million people, there are only a handful of IRs in practice.
 We have a short term goal of establishing the first IR training program in Nigeria in collaboration with the Nigerian Society of Interventional Radiology (NiSIR) and local institutions.
-As part of the initial step in this process, a symposium will be held in the first week of September, 2019 at the University College Ibadan (UCH).
+As part of the initial step in this process, a symposium was held in the first week of September, 2019 at the University College Ibadan (UCH) to launch RAD-AID’s IR initiative in Nigeria.
 UCH is a tertiary care hospital with a long distinguished tradition of training physicians and a RAD-AID partner hospital.
-The Symposium agenda is available here.

 We continue to seek motivated individuals who are interested in the long term advancement of radiology in Nigeria.
 The current goals of the program include 1) optimization of imaging enterprises and 2) development of sub-specialty training programs.